-In November, David turned 18.
+In November, D turned 18.
 EIGHTEEN.
 I can’t wrap my head around it.
 His big birthday gift was Sixers tickets, but unfortunately I didn’t get any good photos at the game.

-We also took David and Caroline to see Phantom of the Opera at the Academy of Music in Philly in November.
+We also took D and C to see Phantom of the Opera at the Academy of Music in Philly in November.
 It was an AMAZING show and we all loved it.

 Winter Wardrobe Essentials was extremely popular that month.
 In fact, I’m surprised to see that my winter essentials did better than my fall essentials post, but it did.
 My Thanksgiving Outfit Ideas post was a close 2nd.